Let’s be honest. Part of the reason we love guitars is because they’re beautiful!

 The Disadvantages of Nitro Lacquer On a Guitar

 Well, this eye-catching finish has some significant disadvantages.
 For luthiers, the pros may outweigh the cons.
 But for everyday guitarists who want to refinish their guitar, there are downsides.

-Firstly, it’s time-consuming.
-It has to be applied over a few days, applying each new coating once the previous one has completely dried.
+Firstly, it’s time-consuming to apply.
+It has to be applied over a few days, adding each new coating once the previous one has completely dried.
 After that, it needs to be buffed and polished to create the fine shine.

 The solvent in the nitro finish continuously evaporates.
 This causes yellowing, which can look awesomely vintage on some guitars but not so great on others.